ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 ## Challenges

-> ## How can you determine what shell are you currently in?
+> ## How can you determine what shell you're currently in?
 > ~~~
 > % echo $SHELL
 > ~~~